oguimbal/jcool-docs/general/hooks.md

 Most of the event will not have any associated data (meaning that you will be responsible for collecting the data you need to process the hook from our API).

-Here is the list of specific events that are providing data on hook.
+Here is a list of some specific events that are providing data on hook.

-This list is not exhaustive: You will find an exhaustive list of the available hooks directly in the developper section mentioned above.
+**This list is not exhaustive** : you will find an exhaustive list of the available hooks directly in [the developper section](https://app.staging.justice.cool/fr/dev/api) of your user area.

 ## Invitation to a new mediation

 This is the `newDispute` hook.

-When someone invites you to a new mediation, this hook will be called with a link to the invitation from
+When someone invites you to a new mediation, this hook will be called, providing a link to the invitation from

 ```json
 {